 It’s important that you spend time putting together a good Proposal.
-It doesn't have to be long, but it needs to fully address the needs of the Buyer.
-Begin by identifying the key specifics of the Job: deliverables, time frame, and skills required.
-In the example below, the information you need to provide would be:
+It doesn't have to belong, but it needs to fully address the needs of the buyer.
+Begin by identifying the key specifics of the project:

 Here are some other top tips!

-1. Get in quick!
-Submit your proposal quickly as this can put you at an advantage over other Sellers.
-Sign up to receive daily email alerts about new jobs with the saved searches feature.
-Most Buyers are likely to start reviewing the Proposals in the order they arrive and they might make a decision before they’ve got to the end.
+- Get in quick!
+Submit your proposal quickly as this can put you at an advantage over other Freelancers.
+Sign up to receive daily email alerts about new projects with the saved search feature.
+Most buyers are likely to start reviewing the Proposals in the order they arrive and they might make a decision before they’ve got to the end.

-2. Apply for Jobs that match your skills.
-Sounds obvious but sending Proposals for Jobs that you have the most experience in will give you a good chance of success.
+- Apply for projects that match your skills.
+Sounds obvious but sending Proposals for projects that you have the most experience will give you a good chance of success.

-3. Don't be put off by the indicated budgets.
+- Don't be put off by the indicated budgets.
 The budgets are provided as a guideline but they aren't set in stone.
-If you think it is a job you can do well, but the budget indicated is lower than you would normally work for, then demonstrate your worth to the Buyer in your Proposal.
-Often Buyers aren't really sure what budget is reasonable, or they are willing to pay more for top talent.
+If you think it is a project you can do well, but the budget indicated is lower than you would normally work for, then demonstrate your worth to the buyers in your Proposal.
+Often buyers aren't really sure what budget is reasonable, or they are willing to pay more for top talent.

-4. Provide samples of your work.
-Where possible provide great examples of your skills relevant to the job by including samples with your Proposal or directing Buyers to your up to date PPH portfolio.
+- Provide samples of your work.
+Where possible provide great examples of your skills relevant to the project by including samples with your Proposal or directing buyers to your up to date PPH portfolio.

-5. Ask questions.
-If something isn't clear in the Buyer's job description, don’t be afraid to ask for further information via the clarification board, so there is clarity from the beginning.
-Don't submit a vague Proposal if you don't have enough information.
-Look at this as an opportunity to demonstrate your expertise and knowledge.
+- Ask questions.
+If something isn't clear in the buyer's project description, don’t be afraid to ask for further information via the clarification board, so there is clarity from the beginning.

-7. Price realistically.
-Most PPH Buyers value quality, speed, and reliability over price.
+- Price realistically: Most PeoplePerHour buyers value quality, speed, and reliability over price.
 Make sure to price your services that reflect your worth/ skills/ experience.
-You also need to make sure you price your services correctly to cover your own overheads and make the Job worth your time.
+You also need to make sure you price your services correctly to cover your own overheads and make the project worth your time.